 - Are they valid?

-Manual Processes Are Impractical for Reducing SOD Conflict
+Manual Processes Are Impractical for Reducing SoD Conflict

-The Right SAP Access Control Solution is a Must
+Finding the Right SAP Access Control Solution